gtam/okd4_files/README.md

 OR

-- boot from CD and run the following
+- boot from CD and run the following for bootstrap; then master

 ```
 UUID=`nmcli con sh|grep conn|awk '{print $4}'`